aws-samples/amazon-forecast-samples/ml_ops/visualization_blog/README.md

 The StepFunction workflow is described below:
 ![steps](images/hor.png)

-A description of each step functionality can be found on the [AWS Blogpost]().
+A description of each step functionality can be found on the following [AWS Blog Post]().

 ## Deployment and Usage